seansusmilch/least-watched/docs/media-processor.md

 - Matches the item's parent folder to configured Sonarr/Radarr root folders.
 - Calculates remaining space as a percentage of total disk space.
 - If no matching folder is found, folder space factor is not applied.
+- Folder matching uses path prefix comparison (folder starts with or contains item path).

 ### 5.7 Score Validation

 - Scores are clamped to the range 0–100.
 - Invalid calculations (NaN, Infinity) result in a score of 0.
+- The total score is capped at 100 even if individual factors sum higher.

 ---